abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-10-01-logic-thought-2.md

   </figcaption>
 </figure>

 But how is the relevance of a given system determined?
 I think that there are at least two ways.
-The more obvious one is by direct *positive body responses*.
+The more obvious one is by direct positive body responses.
 The other is by complex links of family resemblances between different systems which also no doubt exist.
 But this is a topic of another article, where I might also explore ideologies and other the self-perpetuating families of systems in which a positive response is achieved by just applying the system and making decisions based on it, even if the outcome of these decisions is not favourable.
 So I will close with this cliffhanger.

 Sources
-===
+---

 The way of intertwining logic and philosophy that I use is inspired by the work of Ludvig Wittgenstein.

 Logical systems are represented as Heyting Algebras and jumps as Heyting algebra morphisms.
 Another way to view them (incidentally the way I conceived them originally) is in terms of category theory, as categories and functors respectively.
-For more info, check my book ["Category Theory Illustrated"](/category-theory-illustrated)

 The basic idea that there is no single system encompassing all human thought, I got from post-modern philosophers.

 The "Evil Demon" idea is courtesy of Rene Descartes.

 The room example, I stole from the novel "Swan's Way" by Marcel Proust.
-I am leaving you with a passage from the book:
+I am leaving you with a passage from his book:

 > Perhaps the immobility of the things that surround us is forced upon them by our conviction that they are themselves, and not anything else, and by the immobility of our conceptions of them.
 For it always happened that when I awoke like this, and my mind struggled in an unsuccessful attempt to discover where I was, everything would be moving round me through the darkness: things, places, years.
 My body, still too heavy with sleep to move, would make an effort to construe the form which its tiredness took as an orientation of its various members, so as to induce from that where the wall lay and the furniture stood, to piece together and to give a name to the house in which it must be living.
 Its memory, the composite memory of its ribs, knees, and shoulder-blades offered it a whole series of rooms in which it had at one time or another slept; while the unseen walls kept changing, adapting themselves to the shape of each successive room that it remembered, whirling madly through the darkness.
 And even before my brain, lingering in consideration of when things had happened and of what they had looked like, had collected sufficient impressions to enable it to identify the room, it, my body, would recall from each room in succession what the bed was like, where the doors were, how daylight came in at the windows, whether there was a passage outside, what I had had in my mind when I went to sleep, and had found there when I awoke.
 The stiffened side underneath my body would, for instance, in trying to fix its position, imagine itself to be lying, face to the wall, in a big bed with a canopy; and at once I would say to myself, "Why, I must have gone to sleep after all, and Mamma never came to say good night!" for I was in the country with my grandfather, who died years ago; and my body, the side upon which I was lying, loyally preserving from the past an impression which my mind should never have forgotten, brought back before my eyes the glimmering flame of the night-light in its bowl of Bohemian glass, shaped like an urn and hung by chains from the ceiling, and the chimney-piece of Siena marble in my bedroom at Combray, in my great-aunt's house, in those far distant days which, at the moment of waking, seemed present without being clearly penned, but would become plainer in a little while when I was properly awake.